Randy Spelling

-Randall Gene Spelling (born October 9, 1978) is an American life coach and former actor.
+Randall Gene Spelling (born October 9, 1978) is an American former actor and life coach.
 He is the brother of Tori Spelling and the son of Candy and Aaron Spelling.

 Early life

 Spelling was born in Los Angeles.
 He has an older sister, actress and reality television personality Tori Spelling.
 He attended Montclair College Prep.

 Career

-In 1995 when Spelling was 17 years old, he played the role of Flipper Gage in the teen-oriented drama Malibu Shores, which was produced by his father.
+In 1995, when Spelling was 17 years old, he played the role of Flipper Gage in the teen-oriented drama Malibu Shores, which was produced by his father.
 Spelling said he took the role because the characterization was completely different from himself.

-He also carried out a guest role on the popular series Beverly Hills 90210 alongside his sister Tori Spelling.
+He also carried out a guest role on the popular series Beverly Hills, 90210 alongside his sister Tori Spelling.

 Spelling was later cast as Sean Richards in Sunset Beach, again produced by his father.

 In 2007, Spelling took part in his own reality television series, Sons of Hollywood, which aired on the A&E Network.
 He starred alongside Sean Stewart and David Weintraub.

 As of 2009, he works as a life coach between Portland, Oregon and West Los Angeles.